Skip to content

 Core version comparison utilities for NAPT.

 This module is format-agnostic: it does NOT download or read files.
-It only parses and compares version strings consistently across sources (MSI, EXE, generic strings).
+It only parses and compares version strings consistently across sources.

 version str